Federal First-Degree Murder Defense Lawyers

 That makes the case even more complicated.
 Criminal proceedings in federal court are extremely strict, intimidating, and demanding.
 Lawyers who practice primarily at the state level are often unprepared for the challenges of federal criminal defense.
 Indeed, many have not been admitted to the federal courts.

-If you believe your case might be prosecuted as a federal crime – or if you are currently under federal investigation or indictment – you should contact the experienced federal murder defense attorneys at Oberheiden Law Group, PLLC.
+If you believe your case might be prosecuted as a federal crime – or if you are currently under federal investigation or indictment – you should contact the experienced federal murder defense attorneys at Oberheiden, P.C..

 First-degree murder is the most serious federal murder charge, similar to the crime of capital murder in Texas.
-There are distinctions, though, and you’ll need to discuss those in depth with a lawyer who can give you the time you deserve.
+There are distinctions, though, and you’ll need to discuss those in-depth with the best federal murder defense lawyer who can give you the time you deserve.
 The stakes in any federal criminal case are extremely high.

 Free Consultation with Aggressive Federal Murder Defense Attorneys